-The EPS Mathematics & Statistics Helpdesk (MASH) was introduced for 2019/20 aimed at supporting all UG & PG students across the EPS Faculty in their learning of Mathematics & Statistics.
-This was the first initiative delivered by the Maths Academy.
+The EPS Mathematics & Statistics Helpdesk (MASH) was introduced in 2019/20 and supports ALL UG & PG students across the University in their learning of Mathematics & Statistics.
+This initiative is delivered by the Maths Academy.

-If you are confused by a particular topic, stuck on a problem, want to build confidence in your mathematical ability, or want to consult about experimental design or data analytics then why not make an appointment?
+If you want to further enhance your already fine-tuned mathematical ability or are just confused by a particular topic, stuck on a problem, want to build confidence in your mathematical ability, or want to consult about experimental design or data analytics then book an appointment with us.

 If you have booked a remote appointment, the tutor assigned to you will be in touch with you directly via email to arrange a Microsoft Teams appointment.

-- All appointments MUST be booked through the online booking system until further notice.
+All appointments MUST be booked through the online booking system.

 Where is MASH located?